aakaash06/Deep-Learning-Based-Identification-of-3D-objects-and-grasping/README.md

 🔸 Utilizing the results from the DL algorithm to successfully grasp objects.
 🔸 Employing Robot Studio as a simulation tool to perform grasping.

 Please see the GGCNN repository for the Deep Learning code and setup.
+Use Jacquard dataset to get best results.